edumserrano/webpack-module-federation-with-angular/docs/basics-module-federation.md

 ## Description

 This document aims to clarify how Webpack Module Federation allows exposing and consuming webpack modules at runtime.
 Check out the official webpack docs for a better understanding of the terms used:

 - [What is a webpack Module](https://webpack.js.org/concepts/modules/#what-is-a-webpack-module)
 - [Module Federation](https://webpack.js.org/concepts/module-federation/)

+Also note that the term `module` used in Webpack Module Federation refers to JavaScript modules, not to confuse with Angular modules.
+See [JavaScript modules vs. NgModules](https://angular.io/guide/ngmodule-vs-jsmodule).

 > **Note**
 >